-Tweets may be only 140 characters, but food truck vendors are always in a hurry.
+Tweets may be only 140 characters, but mobile food vendors are always in a hurry.
 Whenever possible, lead with the interesting information, feeling, opinion, or point of difference.
 This way, when scrolling down the trillion or so tweets on their screen, others in the twitterverse will be attracted to your tweet immediately, without having to read the entire message.

 Example: Helpful #Cookingtips: learn how to make our awesome <insert menu item here> at home! www.yourfoodtruckblog.com…

 This hits the topic of cooking tips and gives an opinion (helpful) in the first two words.
 Front-loading is effective for all scroll-feed social media.

 This is a great little trick for getting your content circulated and you brand retweeted- especially if you are linking an article, either a blog post on your own site or another great piece of content you have discovered that you feel is really on message for your food truck brand.
 Before the link, create a simple equation that will help readers quickly ascertain why this is a click-worthy link: